Here’s what you need to know about the extension of the furlough scheme.

 If you would like to find more about the process of making a claim under the CJRS, including what you’ll need and how to claim, the full guidance can be found here.
 Similarly, if you would like more information regarding reporting the payments, that can be found here.

-The proposed Job Support Scheme has been postponed indefinitely at present and the Job Retention Bonus, which had been going to pay out in February 2021 to keep people in work until the end of January 2021, will not be paid and the incentive will be deployed at a future appropriate time.
-The further extension of the CJRS will likely mean a further postponement of the Job Retention Bonus.
+The Job Retention Bonus, which had been going to pay out in February 2021 to keep people in work until the end of January 2021, will now not come into effect.

 We continue to advise many organisations on the various employment and HR considerations being faced at this time and please do get in touch if you would like any assistance.